Cosmyx/OrcaSlicer/README.md

 ## Linux (Ubuntu)

  1. If you run into trouble executing it, try this command in the terminal:
-    `chmod +x /path_to_appimage/OrcaSlicer_Linux.AppImage`
+    `chmod +x /path_to_appimage/CosmoSlice_Linux.AppImage`

 # How to Compile

-All updated build instructions for Windows, macOS, and Linux are now available on the official [OrcaSlicer Wiki - How to build](https://github.com/SoftFever/OrcaSlicer/wiki/How-to-build) page.
+All updated build instructions for Windows, macOS, and Linux are now available on the official [CosmoSlice Wiki - How to build](https://github.com/SoftFever/CosmoSlice/wiki/How-to-build) page.

 Please refer to the wiki to ensure you're following the latest and most accurate steps for your platform.